Walk to Freedom across the Pyrenees

 Is this holiday for you?

 This trekking holiday is a traverse from France into Spain over the Pyrenees.
-We stay in a mix of hotels, gites, mountain huts and we have one night either wild camping or in a basic shepherd's shelter.
+We stay in a mix of chateau, rural gite, mountain refuge and we have one night either wild camping or in a basic shepherd's shelter.
 We will also have to carry all the belongings we need for 2.5days including a light sleeping bag, sleeping mat, a small stove, your own pack lunches and a share of 1 nights food provisions.
 The trek involves walking on a waymarked trail over variety of terrain including forest paths, Alpine meadows and over rocky passes.
 The trails used for the most part offer good underfoot conditions but there are several off piste sections where we will cross boulders and others where we may encounter patches of winter snow.
 A few places along the route involve some easy scrambling with some exposure.
 We average around 7 to 9 hours walking each day with typically approx 700 metres of ascent and / or descent on most days.